24 December 7th, 1946

 That’s how people used to behave.
 And there was always a crowd that gladly came to see the same play when another well-known actor played the main role.
 They wanted to see the difference between this actor and that actor, and afterwards they had a whole discussion and debate about it…

 I went to Feinman and he talked it over with Mike Thomashefsky, and immediately I was accepted into the troupe.
-They announced on stage that from now on, the comedian Sam Kestin will no longer play in the Columbia Theatre, only here in Arch Street Theater.
+They announced on stage that from now on, the comedian Sam Kasten will no longer play in the Columbia Theatre, only here in Arch Street Theater.
 And they gave me many opportunities to appear in good pieces from the old repertoire, and I felt good there.

 There was fierce competition between the two Yiddish theaters in Philadelphia, and each always wanted to prevail over the other.
 That’s why everything was always so chaotic.
 Each was always trying to head the other one off.
 They simply tried to catch the other one with their hands tied behind their back, and as a result business in both theaters started to go very badly, and all around everyone was very unhappy.